Defensive Investment Strategy: Definition and Types

 There are a number of reasons why an investor might be risk-averse.
 For example, a retiree on a fixed income could fall into this category, or, someone who has limited funds and not much wiggle room for losing capital.

 Another possibility is someone who is nearing retirement, and who wishes to preserve the gains they made with earlier investing.
-An investor who wants to conserve money, yet still aim to outpace inflation, might also choose this strategy.
+An investor who wants to conserve money, yet still aims to outpace inflation, might also choose this strategy.

 Outside of individual preferences and situations, defensive investing could be helpful in times of market downturn and volatility.
 In turbulent environments, a defensive investment strategy can help investors sleep at night by keeping assets in less risky investments.

 During times of economic stress, investors might opt for a defensive strategy to help them hang on to capital.
-While no investment is risk free, shifting a portfolio to more conservative assets can help provide a cushion for volatility.
+While no investment is risk-free, shifting a portfolio to more conservative assets can help provide a cushion for volatility.

 The Takeaway